GIR-pub/deepdotweb/_posts/2013/10/20/a-published-chapter-from-the-book-drugs-2-0-on-gwern/index.md

 ---
 title: A Published Chapter From The Book &#8220;Drugs 2.0&#8221; On Gwern
 ---
-590 category-articles category-deepdot-news tag-45 tag-book tag-chapter tag-drugs tag-gwern tag-published">
+590 category-deepdot-news tag-45 tag-book tag-chapter tag-drugs tag-gwern tag-published">

 <p class="post-meta">
 <span>Posted by: <a href="https://www.deepdotweb.com/author/admin/" title="">DeepDotWeb </a></span>